 - The care custodian can show in court that the gift was not obtained by fraud or undue influence.

-The elder abuse lawyers of the Case Barnett Law Firm are committed to zealously protecting the rights of senior citizens in Southern California.
+The elder abuse lawyers of the Case Barnett Law Firm are committed to zealously protecting the rights of senior citizens.
 If you suspect that a senior citizen is being, or has been, unduly influenced by a caregiver contact our Newport Beach office today at (949) 861-2990.
+We have been proudly servicing clients throughout Costa Mesa, California and the surrounding areas.